parikhas/Bacterial-Genome-Annotation/README.md

 Snakemake (≥6.0.0)
 conda (>20.0.0)

-The pipeline creates conda environments from the yaml file for each of the steps.
+The pipeline creates conda environments from the yaml file for each of the steps(rules).
 This eliminates the need to install any packages locally and ensures reproducibility.

 Usage